VolkovIlia/academic-cv/content/ru/publication/matveev-oxygencontaining-hexagonal-boron-2023/index.md

 doi: 10.1016/j.matlet.2023.133995

 abstract: New simple and scalable method for the synthesis of nanocrystalline Pt-containing hexagonal boron oxynitride (Pt/BN(O)) is proposed.
-At a minimum content of 0.0085~wt%, Pt is present only in the form of single atoms (SAs) and clusters.
-This sample demonstrates CO oxidation activity with specific CO2 productivity as high as 176 molCO2/gPt/h at 300~$^∘$C. The sample retains high catalytic activity after four cycles.
+At a minimum content of 0.0085 wt%, Pt is present only in the form of single atoms (SAs) and clusters.
+This sample demonstrates CO oxidation activity with specific CO2 productivity as high as 176 molCO2/gPt/h at 300 °C. The sample retains high catalytic activity after four cycles.

 # Summary.
 An optional shortened abstract.
 summary: ''

 tags:
+- Platinum
 - CO oxidation reaction
 - Hexagonal boron oxynitride
-- Platinum
 - Single atom catalyst

 # Display this page in a list of Featured pages?